 Now it's ready to use.
 Just grab the ruby package from RubyGems:

 And use your feature flag:

-require 'configcat' configcat_client = ConfigCat.create_client("#YOUR-API-KEY#") isMyAwesomeFeatureEnabled = configcat_client.get_value("isMyAwesomeFeatureEnabled", false) if isMyAwesomeFeatureEnabled do_the_new_thing() else do_the_old_thing() end
+require 'configcat' configcat_client = ConfigCat.create_client("#YOUR-SDK-KEY#")isMyAwesomeFeatureEnabled = configcat_client.get_value("isMyAwesomeFeatureEnabled", false)if isMyAwesomeFeatureEnabled do_the_new_thing()else do_the_old_thing()end